arjonsensal/datacom-coding-assessment/README.md

 * Validate submit with valid inputs
 * validate submit with invalid inputs
   * will check for required fields

+### Automated Tests in the file (spot-the-bugs-test.spec.ts)
+* Validate all fields are present and can be interacted with - Will validate all fields by verifying visibility, filling up fields - verify if interactable, veriying type is correct for a field, and verifying the label text
+* Validate required fields show error messages when left empty - Will validate the required fields functionality for certain required fields(fields with *)
+* Validate successful form submission with valid data - Will validate the banner message/color and result fields when successfully submitted the form

 ## 🛠️ Framework and Dependencies